Published: 14:53, August 19, 2025 | Updated: 20:09, August 19, 2025

 Karen Fung (left), chief marketing officer at the Hong Kong Productivity Council, and Kelvin Lau, senior economist for Greater China and North Asia research team at Standard Chartered, pose for a photo during a press conference on the release of the Standard Chartered Hong Kong SME Leading Business Index for the third quarter of 2025, in Hong Kong on Aug 19, 2025.
 (PROVIDED TO CHINA DAILY)

-Over 92 percent of small and medium-sized enterprises (SMEs) in Hong Kong plan to maintain or increase their level of investment in the third quarter of 2025, according to the Standard Chartered Hong Kong SME Leading Business Index released by the Hong Kong Productivity Council on Tuesday.
+Over 92 percent of small and medium-sized enterprises in Hong Kong plan to maintain or increase their level of investment in the third quarter of 2025, according to the Standard Chartered Hong Kong SME Leading Business Index released by the Hong Kong Productivity Council on Tuesday.

 READ MORE: HK SMEs adapt market strategies amid global trade headwinds